ArtHitParade

 The aging De Kooning could not sustain for a long time the exhausting process of his masterpieces of 1977 and early 1978.
 He fell once again in alcoholism and severe anxiety and painstakingly restarted painting in late 1980 with the help of Elaine.
 He was now concerned by the balance and rhythm of pure colors instead of the rendering of the atmosphere of Long Island.

-In the same format the Untitled VII of 1981 was sold for $ 14.6M from a lower estimate of $ 8M by Christie's on November 11, 2021,
+The Untitled VII of 1981, 203 x 178 cm, was sold for $ 14.6M by Christie's on November 11, 2021,

 lot 40C.